blazej222/PG-HWLD/README.md

 * `--save_dir` - Directory where snapshots of the model will be saved.
 * `--weights` - The path of the saved weights.
 Should be specified when testing.
 Default is empty.
 * `--data_generate` - If specified will generate new data with pre-trained model.
 Requires `--weights` to be specified.
 Not specified by default.
-* `--samples_to_generate` - this option is used only when `--data_generate` is specified.
+* `--samples_to_generate` - This option is used only when `--data_generate` is specified.
 * `--test` - If this option is specified, the model will only be tested (training is disabled).
 Requires `--weights` to be specified.

 ## Description of utilities

 ### DataSetPacker
-DataSetPacker provides an ability to pack the dataset from by-class directory format to `.mat` (used by TextCaps model).
+DataSetPacker provides an ability to pack the dataset from `extracted` to `.mat` format (used by TextCaps model).

+The following arguments are accepted by this utility:

+- `--source` - Source directory of dataset in `extracted` format (required).
+- `--destination` - Destination directory where resulting dataset in `.mat` format will be placed (required).
+- `--reverse_colors` - Whether colors of the images should be inverted.
+Helpful when converting from (white background,black letters) to (black background,white letters) format used by EMNIST. `False` by default.
+- `--filename` - Name of the resulting `.mat` file containing converted dataset.

 ### DirectorySplitter
-DirectorySplitter splits a dataset into `train` and `test` directories by moving files to appropriate folders, respecting `split_ratio`.
+DirectorySplitter splits a dataset from `extracted_undivided` format into `train` and `test` directories by moving files to appropriate folders, respecting `split_ratio`.
+Resulting dataset is in `extracted` format.

+The following arguments are accepted by this utility:

+- `--source` - Source directory of dataset in `extracted_undivided` format (required).
+- `--destination` - Destination directory where resulting dataset in `extracted` format will be placed (required).
+- `--split_ratio` - Split ratio between training and testing sets.
+Default is `0.8`, meaning 80% of samples will go to training subset and 20% of samples will go to testing subset.

 ### DataAugmenter
-Data augmenter creates multiple variants of the source dataset by rotating each sample by -15, -10, -5, 5, 10, 15 degrees.
+Data augmenter creates multiple variants of the source dataset by rotating each sample by a certain amount of degrees.

+The following arguments are accepted by this utility:

+- `--source` - Source directory of dataset in `extracted_undivided` format (required).
+- `--destination` - Destination directory where resulting rotated dataset in `extracted_undivided` format will be placed (required).
+- `--angle` - Rotation angle of each sample.
+This parameter is required.

 ### DataSetConverter
-Utility that extracts sample images from dataset in `.idx-ubyte` format to separate `.png` images.
+Utility that extracts sample images from dataset in `.idx-ubyte` format to separate `.png` images (dataset in `extracted_undivided` format).
 Also creates `.txt` file / numpy array with labels for each letter.

-### DirectorySplitter
-Splits source dataset into `train` and `test` subsets according to `split_ratio`.
-Results in creation of `extracted` dataset.

 ### EMNISTifier
-Transforms source dataset into a dataset more familiar to EMNIST dataset by inverting image color scale, applying Gaussian Filter and centering the images.
+Transforms source dataset in `extracted_undivided` format into a dataset more familiar to EMNIST dataset by inverting image color scale, applying Gaussian Filter and centering the images.
 More details are available in our paper.

+The following arguments are accepted by this utility:

+- `--source` - Source directory of dataset in `extracted_undivided` format (required).
+- `--destination` - Destination directory where resulting processed dataset in `extracted_undivided` format will be placed (required).
+- `--threshold` -  For every pixel, the same threshold value is applied.
+If the pixel value is smaller than the threshold, it is set to 0, otherwise it is set to a maximum value.
+Default is `100`.
+- `--verbose` - Whether debug data should be printed. `False` by default.

 ### ImageCropper
 Automatically detect contour of dark image on white background, center it and add white margin to image from dataset.

+The following arguments are accepted by this utility:

+- `--source` - Source directory of dataset in `extracted_undivided` format (required).
+- `--destination` - Destination directory where resulting cropped dataset will be placed in `extracted_undivided` format (required).
+- `--threshold` -  For every pixel, the same threshold value is applied.
+If the pixel value is smaller than the threshold, it is set to 0, otherwise it is set to a maximum value.
+Default is `100`.
+- `--margin` - Size of added margin.
+This argument is required.

 ### ImageCutter
 Divide previously fitted scans of letter sheets collected as part of collecting data sets into a rectangular grid.

+The following arguments are accepted by this utility:

+- `--source` - Source directory of scanned letter sheets (required).
+- `--destination` - Destination directory where resulting dataset will be placed in `extracted_undivided` format (required).
+- `--left_margin` - Margin from the left side of the sheet/letter where cutting will start.
+Default is `36`px.
+- `--upper_margin` - Margin from the top side of the sheet/letter row where cutting will start.
+Default is `48`px.
+- `--crop_width` - How much each letter should be cropped horizontally.
+Default is `196`px.
+- `--crop_height` - How much each letter should be cropped vertically.
+Default is `196`px.
+- `--divisor` - Additional gap applied between each letter both vertically and horizontally.
+Default is `5`px.
+- `--num_tiles_x` - Amount of tiles in x direction on scanned page (horizontally).
+Default is `12`.
+- `--num_tiles_y` - Amount of tiles in y direction on scanned page (vertically).
+Default is `17`.
+- `--num_files` - Amount of samples that should be obtained from each scan page.
+After extracting this number of samples extracting process will stop and utility will move to another scan file.

 ### ImageTransformer
 Channel reduction to grayscale, normalization, shadow removal and image scaling to 28x28px.

+The following arguments are accepted by this utility:

+- `--source` - Source directory of dataset in `extracted_undivided` format (required).
+- `--destination` - Destination directory where processed dataset in `extracted_undivided` format will be placed (required).